HOKGroup/HOK-Revit-Addins/Project Monitor/src/HOK.MissionControl/README.md

 * HOK.MissionControl.StylesManager.dll - External Command for managing styles.
 * HOK.MissionControl.GroupsManager.dll - External Command for managing groups.

+###### Release 2019.1.0.8

+* Added new schema and method for publishing User name and Machine name.
+This will be used by the Zombie Logs to tie machine names to users using them.
+* Changed the schema and functionality around Models and Worksets stats.
+They are no longer stored in a single document tied to a single central path, and instead are stored as individual docs that each has a central path property.

+###### Release 2019.1.0.7

+* Updates and fixes to Groups Manager functionality.
+There was a small bug in there that was fixed and few new tools that were requested by Dragos from LON that were added.

 ###### Release 2019.1.0.6

 * Added File Path publishing.
 This adds new schema for a FilePathItem that stores central file path to a current model in a MongoDB.
 That makes creating Configurations via the web interface a lot easier since users don't have to open the files.